RishavMishraRM/Youtube_ads_skipper/README.md

 I have used 70 percent as the confidence to initiate the click after meticulous experimentation.
 One can change it to check for the change in the performance.
 <br><br>
 It does not take much RAM, neither it requires huge computational effort.
 I have optimized it a little bit to decrease its space and time complexity.<br><br>
+It does not have any graphical user interface(GUI).
+I have used a very ingenious technique to come out of the while loop whenever one wants to stop the script.